 The Florida Department of Environmental Protection (DEP) regulates illicit discharges to surface waters in the state of Florida.
 In an effort to address this type of pollution, stormwater management regulations were established to reduce the impact of contaminated stormwater runoff from MS4s, which systems include ditches, curbs, gutters, storm sewers, and similar means of collecting or conveying runoff that do not connect with a sanitary wastewater collection system or treatment plant.

 Pursuant to Florida Administrative Code Section 62-624, the University of North Florida (UNF) is required to comply with these stormwater management regulations.
 Accordingly, UNF is required to prohibit illicit discharges.
-An illicit discharge is any discharge to the UNF campus storm sewer system that is not composed entirely of stormwater.
+An illicit discharge is any discharge to the UNF campus storm sewer system that is not composed entirely of stormwater, with the exceptions of State recognized exclusions or activities covered by a specific discharge permit.
 Examples include: run-off from construction sites, car washing in parking lots and chemical spills that enter a storm drain or retention pond.

 As part of the UNF’s commitment to environmental stewardship, illicit discharges to the UNF MS4 are prohibited.